 Media Literacy Week will be launched October 31 at the Canadian Museum of Nature in the nation’s capital.
 MediaSmarts and the CTF are hosting over 120 students from across the country who are participating in Historica Canada’s Encounters with Canada program.
 Also joining is the Honourable Patty Hajdu, Minister of Status of Women.
 The event includes hands-on workshops with partners from Instagram,Twitter, Actua, and Ladies Learning Code in partnership with Shopify.
 We’ll be sharing highlights of the launch on MediaSmarts’ Facebook and Twitter accounts, so follow #MedLitWeek for coverage of this event and many others happening during the week.

-Sunday, October 30 at 9:00 AM Eastern Time
+Sunday, October 30, 2016, 9:00 AM Eastern Time

 With the goal to provide educators with the most Halloween ready and comprehensive resource to enrich classroom conversation, De-Coding Horror will be an online resource featuring an exclusive Media Literacy Week pre-recorded conversation with genre expert, Dr. Barry Keith Grant of Brock University, along with teacher-ready lesson plans.
 Dr. Grant is an Elected Fellow of the Royal Society of Canada, and he has won numerous awards including the national Outstanding Academic Award of the Canadian Association of University Teachers.

 Developed and hosted by Anthony Perrotta of Chaminade College School in Toronto, all classroom ready resources will be ready for teacher access on Sunday October 30 at 9:00am.

 Sunday, October 30, 2016, 11:00 AM – Edmonton, Alberta: Film Alberta Studios